boltops-tools/terraform-workshop-aws/README.md

-# Simple Terraform Tutorial Workshop
+# Simple Terraform Tutorial Workshop for AWS Cloud

 In this workshop, we'll create a AWS S3 bucket with Terraform.
 For simplicity, we'll use local storage for the statefile.
 Local storage should only be used for light testing.
 For real-world usage, you should use a remote backend.